versatile-data-kit-demo/logs-usability-test/README.md

 * How to read in the data and deal with special characters
 * How to explore the data, both for numerical variables and categorical variables
 * How to process the data and very light feature engineering (i.e., creating new variables from existing ones)
-* How to deal with multicollinearity
 * One of the many possible ways to perform feature selection
-* How to deal with possible data leakage
+* How to build high quality data ot be used as input for your model
+* How to follow Dimensional design process to do the above.
 * How to build a simple linear regression model
 * How to extract the results and predictions from the model
 * How to build a simple Streamlit dashboard showcasing your model's predictive ability